Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 What Research Supports Thinking Hard Strategies in Learning?

-One of the key concepts in cognitive science is the idea of a schema, a mental framework that helps us organize and interpret information.
+One of the key concepts in cognitive science is the idea of a schema, a mental framework that helps us organise and interpret information.
 When we learn something new, we either assimilate it into an existing schema or accommodate it by adjusting our schema or creating a new one.
 This process of assimilation and accommodation is at the heart of deeper thinking and learning.

 Metacognitive strategies, which involve thinking about one's own thinking, can also play a crucial role in effective learning.
 By reflecting on how they are learning, students can identify the optimal strategy for a given task and adjust their approach as needed.